sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 - The test module descriptor for `black.box` reads module `com.xyz` and a bunch of testing framework modules.
 - It may only refer to accessible (`public` and residing in an `exported` package) types in those other modules.
-- This includes modules `com.xyz` in particular: tests may refer to published types in package `com.xyz` - test can't refer to types in non-published package `com.abc`.
+- This includes modules `com.xyz` in particular: tests may refer to public types in package `com.xyz` - test can't refer to types in non-exported package `com.abc`.
 - Module `black.box` is declaring itself `open` allowing test discovery via deep reflection.

 ```java